Guns N' Roses discography

 Guns N' Roses changed drastically in the mid-1990s, as Slash left in 1996, and Sorum and McKagan left in 1997.
 The band went through numerous lineup changes as it worked on its new album in 1997 with Rose, Reed, and Tobias the only remaining members from the previous lineup, and Rose himself the only member from the first album's release in 1987.
 The group's first live album Live Era '87–'93 was issued in 1999, and reached number 45 on the US Billboard Top 200 Album chart.
 In 2004, Geffen Records released a Greatest Hits album.
 It was a commercial success that topped the album charts in several countries, including the UK, and sold 5 million copies in the US.
 The band's sixth studio album Chinese Democracy was released in November 2008, after 10 years in the making and over $13 million in production costs.
 It reached number 3 on the US Billboard Top 200 Album chart, and sold roughly 2.5 million copies worldwide.
 Appetite for Democracy 3D, the first Guns N' Roses live video album since 1992, was released in 2014 and reached number 1 on the US Billboard Music Video Sales chart.
 Slash and McKagan rejoined the band in 2016, and in 2018, the band released a remastered box set of their debut album, titled the Appetite for Destruction: Locked N' Loaded edition.

 Slash and McKagan's first recordings since rejoining the band, the singles "Absurd" & "Hard Skool", were released in 2021, the band's first new material released since 2008.
 On September 21, 2022, the band announced a remastered box set of the Use Your Illusion albums, featuring both albums remastered, two complete live performances, and a version of "November Rain" with re-recorded orchestration.
-The set is due to be released on November 11, 2022.
+The set was released on November 11, 2022.